Pivotal-Life-Sciences-DS/jargon4jarvis/investment.md

 - "Depressed": Stock price is trading at a much lower value than its potential worth
 - "Earnout shares": assuming stock trades at certan range, we get more shares
 - "Financing overhang": potential dilution in the value of equity investments due to stock options pending conversion to equite shares.
+- "Going concern": during and beyondn the next fiscal period the company will complete its current plans, use its existing assets and continue to meet its financial obligations.
 - "Initiating coverage": a long report that is released when a firm starts covering stock for the first time
 - "Oversubscribed": More commitments to invest htna they planned to close on
 - "Pay-to-play" provision: term in a term sheet that inventivizes existing investors to participate in new financing round